rlawrenc/cosc_304/README.md

 ## Textbook and Reference Material
  - All notes are online.
  - A textbook is not required.
 Students can get supplemental material from any database textbook.
  - The course uses iClicker Cloud (free).
-[Setup instructions for iClicker Cloud Student Account](https://lthub.ubc.ca/guides/iclicker-cloud-student-guide/). [iClicker Cloud (REEF) Login](http://app.reef-education.com/)
+[Setup instructions for iClicker Cloud Student Account](https://lthub.ubc.ca/guides/iclicker-cloud-student-guide/). [iClicker Cloud Login](https://student.iclicker.com/#/login)

 ## Expectations
  - Attend all classes and prepare before attending class.
  - Read the notes before the class time. **Expect to spend about five hours per week in out-of-class preparation.**
  - Learn the material in the course by completing all assignments. **No late assignments are accepted.**
- - Enjoy attending class activities and participate according to your personality.
+ - Enjoy attending class activities and participating according to your personality.
 Ask questions by posting on chat or raising your hand.
  - Please actively participate in class discussions, questions, and problem solving exercises.
  - **I want all students to pass the course, receive a good grade, and feel the course was beneficial.**